 Sony has introduced the new monitors in line with its goal of promoting the adoption of 4K and 3D for healthcare imaging.

 In addition to straightforward 3D images, Sony’s new liquid crystal display monitors can display 2D images in sub-screens in Picture-in-Picture (PinP) mode.
 They can also display reference images while showing the operative field in 3D.
 Also they can display 3D images flipped by 180 degrees.

 The LMD-X550MT and LMD-X310MT LCD monitors also feature Sony's original OptiContrast panels.
 These have a layer of resin instead of air between the screen and its protective glass.
 This helps cut glare and reflection that reduces image contrast.
 The result, says Sony, is sharp, vivid images.

 Another unique feature is Sony’s AIME image enhancement technology.
 This allows operators to adjust the profiles and colours

 from the instruments to optimise the clarity of the displayed images.

 To enable viewing of 3D images Sony supplies its CFV-E30SK eye shield kit, the equivalent of 3D glasses.
 This consists of a lightweight frame to hold a 3D eye shield, and three disposable eye shields.

-Category: Public RelationsCompany profile: Well Above is a full service marketing and PR agency with over 20 years experience in technology, media, film, television and broadcasting.
+Category: Public RelationsCompany about: Well Above is a full service marketing and PR agency with over 20 years experience in technology, media, film, television and broadcasting.
 We specialise in solutions that provide real results involving marketing, PR, promotion, strategy, advertising, events and branding.
 At the end of the day we provide relevant, consistent communication for our clients, their products and services that positively impacts their bottom line.